lamhq/tech-notes/devops/aws/5-database/1-rds/2-rds.md

 An exact copy of your production database in another Availability Zone.

-Used for disaster recovery.
+Used for disaster recovery, not for performance.

 In the event of a failure, RDS will automatically fail over to the standby instance.

 With multi-AZ, you have a unique DNS endpoint.
-It's to failover to the standby database.

-## Read replica
+## Read replicas

 A read replica is a read-only copy of your primary database.